renca12/renca12/README.md

 💪🏻 My job here is to code new things to all my heart's desires, and your job 🫵🏻 is to have fun while you're here!

 About Me: I'm a detail-oriented and quality-focused Data Science and Mathematics senior with a penchant for exploring its intersection.
-I'm excited to tackle challenges that push the boundaries of current technological capabilities, with a particular interest in applying these skills in all realms including finance, biotech, and data analysis.
+I'm excited to tackle challenges that push the boundaries of current technological capabilities, with a particular interest in applying these skills in realms such as finance.

 Beyond tech, I have an underlying passion for education.
 I find fulfillment in being able to share the knowledge that I've learned with others.
+I find this to be my way of paying it forward for the help and selflessness shown to me by my friends.
+Please do not be afraid to reach out!
+I love talking to new people :).

 Pronouns: she/her